thedillonb/BoxMusicPlayer-Web/README.md

 -----------------

 A Music player driven written in jQuery Mobile and PHP that uses Box.com as a back-end to serve music files.
+You can find a more indepth description of the project as well as a detailed walk through by visiting [the following blog post](http://www.dillonbuchanan.com/projects/box-com-jquery-mobile-mobile-music-from-the-cloud-2/).

 Demo